-In this comparison of bike trainers vs. rollers, you learn their advantages and disadvantages.
-I’ve used them both, so I will also share with you my experience.
+In this comparison of bike trainers vs. rollers, you learn their advantages, disadvantages, and which one to choose.

-Once you read this entire article, you will know which to choose depending on your training goals and preference.
+Once you read this article, you will know which one to choose, depending on your training goals and preference.

 Spoiler alert: One is not better than the other – it depends on your needs!